-The picture is very light, but no underexposure has occurred (the highest value, R, is below 240, and meanwhile it is still higher than the G value (193).
-And this, meanwhile, is larger than the B value (178).
+The picture is very light, but no underexposure has occurred (the highest value, R (220), is below 240, and meanwhile it is still higher than the G value (183).
+And this, meanwhile, is larger than the B value (169).
 Meanwhile the difference between R and G is about twice the difference between G and B, which corresponds with Caucasian skin.

-This photograph was taken under beautiful natural light, but you can immediately notice the overall color shift towards the blue tones.
-The skin tone may also be influenced by the color of the model’s sweater.
+This photograph was taken under beautiful natural light, but you can immediately notice the overall color shift in the skin towards pinkish light tones.
+This is common in redheads.

-The R value (213) is OK, but the G value (192) is lower than the B value (195).
+The R value (200) is OK, but the G value (174) is lower than the B value (181).
 We can fix this by either raising the G value or lowering the B value.
-In the former case we would set the G value to about 201, and in the latter case, we would lower the B value to about 185.

 Adjusting the Color Channels

 There are four possible channels you can set in the Tone Curve: RGB, Luma, Red, Green, and Blue.
 The RGB tone curve represents overall brightness (tonality,) and you can use it to adjust how light or dark individual areas in the picture will be based on their current brightness.